Tropical cyclones in 2010: April

-April was a largely inactive month with only four tropical cyclones forming and two of them being named.
-No tropical cyclone attained pressure under 980 hPa, which makes Cyclone Robyn the most intense of the month, attaining that intensity, as well as 10-minute sustained winds of 70 miles per hour.
+April was an unusually inactive month with only three tropical cyclones forming and two of them being named.
+No tropical cyclones attained pressure less than 980 hPa, which makes Cyclone Robyn the most intense of the month, attaining that intensity, as well as 10-minute sustained winds of 70 miles per hour.
 No deaths occurred during this month.

 May

 May was a relatively inactive month with five tropical cyclones forming and all five received names.
 Tropical Storm Agatha was the deadliest and costliest of the month, killing around 204 people and inflicting $1.11 billion in damage.
 Cyclone Phet was the most intense tropical cyclone in the month.
 As Category 4 tropical cyclone on the Saffir–Simpson Hurricane Wind Scale (SSHWS), Phet was the least intense for that category on record, with a high pressure of 970 hPa.
 Phet attained 3-minute sustained winds of 100 MPH.

 June

 June was relatively inactive with only six systems forming all within the northern hemisphere, with four further developing into tropical storms and receiving names.
 Hurricane Celia was the strongest and most intense tropical cyclone of the month which became a Category 5 hurricane on the Saffir–Simpson hurricane wind scale; the first Category 5 in the month of June in the Eastern Pacific basin since Ava in 1973.
 Hurricane Alex is tied with 1957's Hurricane Audrey as the most intense hurricane in the month of June on record in the Atlantic, peaking at 946 hPa.